yungyuc/nsdhw_22au/project/DerrickPikachu/README.rst

 A* Search, which combine the feature of Dijkstra and Best-First-Search, can efficiently find the shortest path.
 This project provide a C++ API for Python.
 User who want to utilize the A* Search can build the game (or environment) in Python script and call the A* Search Engine to help him/her finding path.
---
-Describe the problem or the set of problems you want to solve.
-Include necessary background information without making it lengthy.

-Some points may help you organize the problem description:

-1. The field or industry of the problem.
-2. The physics and/or the mathematics behind the problem.
-3. The algorithm or numerical method that should be applied for solving the problem.

 Prospective Users
 =================